romansky/logr/README.md

     var logr = require('node-logr').getLogger(__filename)

-pring some useful things
+print some useful things

-    logr.info("this is a normal thing that happened") test.js :: 2012-9-3 16:0:18.476 :: INFO :: this is a normal thing that happened
+    logr.info("this is a normal thing that happened") test.js :: 2012-09-03 16:0:18.476 :: INFO :: this is a normal thing that happened
     logr.notice("this should not normally happen")
-    test.js :: 2012-9-3 16:0:51.909 :: NOTICE :: this should not normally happen
+    test.js :: 2012-09-03 16:0:51.909 :: NOTICE :: this should not normally happen

-pring error messages with exceptions
+print error messages with exceptions

     try {
         iDontExist()